carltheperson/advanced-js-objects/chapters/chapter-1.md

 - `"object"`
 - `"function"`

 First, notice how all the types are represented in lower-case.
-Second, notice is the lack of the Null type.
+Second, notice the lack of the Null type.
 This is what happens if you use the `typeof` operator on `null`:

 ```js
 console.log(typeof null) // object
 ```

 The type of `null` is wrongly computed to be Object.
-This is a bug that was introduced in the first implementation of JavaScript.
+This is a bug that was introduced in the first implementation of JavaScript[^typeof].
 It has never been possible to correct the bug since a lot of programs depend on the false result.
 If you need a more accurate way to check for objects you have to do the following.

 ```js
 if (typeof value === "object" && value !== null) {